VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 While the astral self is awakened, you gain the following benefits:

 - ***Armor of the Spirit:*** You gain a +2 bonus to your Armor Class.
-- ***Astral Barrage:*** When you use your Extra Attack feature, you need only spend 2 ki points per additional attack instead of 3.
+- ***Astral Barrage:*** When you use your Extra Attack feature, you need only spend 2 ki points per additional attack instead of 3, and your Unarmed Strikes and the initial summoning of your astral arms deals an extra 2d4 damage instead.

 ## Drunken Master